 Paintings of birds and flowers have a long tradition in East Asian art.
 In Korea folding screens depicting combinations of birds and flowers became prevalent in the late Joseon period and continued to be popular in the twentieth century.

-Carefully composed and meticulously detailed, the scenes in this colorful screen are characterized by heightened realism.
-Each of the ten panels portrays one or more pairs of birds resting on or flying around a blossoming plant, tree, or reeds.
-The symbolism of male-female pairing of birdsmandarin ducks, for example, are known to mate for lifemade these screens suitable decoration for the bridal chamber.
+Carefully composed and meticulously detailed, the scenes in this colorful and exquisitely painted screen are characterized by heightened realism.
+Each panel portrays one or more pairs of birds resting on or flying around a blossoming plant, a tree, or reeds.
+The rightmost panel also includes a hen with her chicks under a rock.
+The symbolism of male-female pairings of birds—mandarin ducks, for example, are known to mate for life—made such screens suitable decoration for wedding ceremonies or a bridal chamber.
 Beyond domestic bliss, paintings of birds and flowers also embodied wishes for wealth, career advancement, longevity, and fecundity.